microsoft/WhatTheHack/XXX-IncrementalSynapsePipelines/Student/Challenge-00.md

 ## Success Criteria

-1. An Azure SQL database is created and configured with the AdventureWorks database.
+1. An Azure SQL database is created and configured with either the AdventureWorks or World-Wide-Importers database.

 2. A Synapse Environment including a SQL Dedicated Pool is created and configured.